leunard00/leunard00/README.md

 ❗ I am a recent graduate of Conestoga College with an advanced diploma in Computer Programming and Analysis ❗

 Since early 2017 when I first began programming with Java in highschool I instantly knew that this is what I was passionate about.
 Throughout my efforts at Conestoga College, I worked with a wide range of programming languages which include:
-*Java
+-Java
-*JavaScript
+-JavaScript
-*HTML
+-HTML
-*CSS
+-CSS
-*PHP
+-PHP
-*Main emphasis on C#.
+-Main emphasis on C#.

 Throughout my projects, I have learned a great deal focussing on projects involving:
 - Mobile application development